-Cumbria County Council is continuing to work to improve public safety at the Flashing Lane, a part of Long Martin Road which is closed during the Fair (from 9.30am-6pm on Friday 3 June, Saturday 4 June and Sunday 5 June) to prevent the likelihood of conflict between horses and other traffic while the trotting (‘flashing’) of horses takes place.
+Westmorland & Furness Council is continuing to work to improve public safety at the Flashing Lane, a part of Long Martin Road which is closed during the Fair (from 9.30am-6pm on Friday 9, Saturday 10 and Sunday 11 June) to prevent the likelihood of conflict between horses and other traffic while the trotting (‘flashing’) of horses takes place.

 The public are encouraged not to enter the Flashing Lane, especially the carriageway.
 However, for those who choose to do so, barriers are in place on the adjacent verge to provide some protection from flashing horses.
 Anyone who enters the Flashing Lane does so at their own risk and are advised to take extra care for their own safety and that of others.

 Warning signs have been placed on all major routes approaching Appleby.
 Highways England variable message signs will display Horse Fair related warning messages in the run to the Fair to advise motorists to be aware of more horse drawn vehicles in the area.